-Important: Read carefully.
-Do not attempt to use your canner before reading these instructions.
+IMPORTANT: Do not attempt to use your canner before carefully reading these instructions.

 Follow these step-by-step instructions for pressure canning in your canner.
-Prepare food according to the directions in specific recipe.
+Prepare food according to the processing procedures in specific recipe.

-1. Before each canning season, thoroughly clean your canner and be sure it is working properly.
-Have the dial gauge checked for accuracy (see page 7).
-Check the sealing ring, the overpressure plug, and the small white gasket of the air vent/cover lock; replace these parts when they become hard, deformed, cracked, worn, pitted, or unusually soft.

-If canning on an electric smooth-top range, refer to special instructions for canning in the owner's manual for your range.
+- 1. Be sure your canner is thoroughly cleaned and working properly: - Before each canning season, have the dial gauge checked for accuracy (see page 8). - Check the sealing ring and overpressure plug.
+Replace both at least every 3 years, but always when they become hard, deformed, cracked, worn, pitted, or unusually soft.
+Make sure the overpressure plug is seated properly in the cover (Fig. K, page 8). - Check the white gasket on the air vent/cover lock.
+It should be intact, without cracks or tears.
+Be sure the 2 metal parts of the air vent/cover lock are securely fastened (Fig. L, page 8). - 2.
+If canning on an electric smooth-top range, refer to instructions for canning in the owner's manual for your range.
 Always clean the stovetop with a cooktop polishing cream, according to the range manufacturer's instructions, before and after canner use.
-In addition, to avoid scratching smooth-top ranges, check the bottom of the canner to be sure it is clean and free of debris and does not have any nicks or scratches.

-2. Check Mason jars for nicks, cracks, and sharp edges.
+In addition, to avoid scratching the ceramic glass surface of the smooth-top range, check the bottom of the canner to be sure it is clean and free of debris and does not have any nicks or scratches. - 3.
+Check Mason jars for nicks, cracks, and sharp edges.
 Check screw bands for dents or rust.
-Use only jars, lids, and screw bands in perfect condition so an airtight seal may be obtained.
-Wash and rinse jars, lids, and screw bands.
+Use only jars, lids, and screw bands in perfect condition so an airtight seal may be obtained. - Wash and rinse jars, lids, and screw bands.
 Pour hot water into jars and set aside until needed.
-Follow closure manufacturer's directions for preparing lids.
+Follow closure manufacturer's directions for preparing lids. - 4.
+Select fresh, firm food.
+Sort food according to size.
+Clean food thoroughly.
+Prepare according to specific recipe.
+Fill hot jars promptly with food and liquid to recommended level.
+Allow 1⁄2-inch headspace for fruits.
+Most vegetables and meats require 1-inch headspace due to expansion during processing.